 You cannot solely rely on “recall” in Outlook.
 Recall only works if the original message was unread and the organization allows recalls.
-If the message has been viewed, then the recipient will receive a request that you want to recall the message.
+If the message has been viewed, the recipient will receive a request to recall the message.
 It will then be up to the recipient to delete the original themselves.

 Tip 1 – Disable emails from being sent immediately

 You can disable automatic email sending using these steps using Outlook.
 Note that this option will require you to click the send button when you are ready to send the email.
 Do not forget to click the send button!

 First click on the ‘File’ menu and then ‘Options’.

 Then using the ‘Outlook Options’ window, click on the ‘Advanced’ section and then scroll down to ‘Send and Receive’.

 You can then untick the ‘Send immediately when connected’ tick box.

 Tip 2 – Delay all outgoing emails with attachments for a few minutes

 This option will delay the delivery of emails containing attachments by a few minutes.
 Note that this option will only allow you to send once the rule condition is met.
 If you use this tip in conjunction with the previous tip, you must wait until the rule condition is met.

 First, click on the ‘File’ menu and then Manage Rules & Alerts.